-Cuenca is Ecuador’s third largest city and home to the country’s second most beautiful and well-preserved colonial downtown.
+Cuenca is Ecuador’s third-largest city and home to the country’s second most beautiful and well-preserved colonial downtown.
 It comes as no surprise that in the year 1999, UNESCO named it a World Heritage site.
 This friendly and quiet city is rich in history and architecture.
 Walking down its cobblestone streets, and plazas or immersing yourself in the impressive natural scenery that surrounds the city will give you a good taste of everything it has to offer.
 When visiting Ecuador, before or after your Galapagos adventure, make sure you spend some days getting acquainted with the country’s stunning Andes region.
-The cities and landscapes will certainly take your breath away.
+The cities and landscapes of Cuecna will certainly take your breath away.
 And while you’re in the area, why not make the beautifully renovated family mansion Casa Gangotena your base camp before letting the exploration begin?
 Cuenca is waiting for you!

 By Land or Air

 Cuenca can be reached both by car or airplane.
-The city has its own airport and flights from various airlines leave on a daily basis.
+The city of Cuenca has its own airport and flights from various airlines leave on a daily basis.
 If you are tight on time, this might be the best way to go, as you will get there faster and have more time to enjoy the city.
 However, if you’re lax on time and wish to have a broader view of the Ecuadorian highlands, a car ride is a good option.
 A non-stop drive to Cuenca would take around 9 hours, but you can split this up into two days, allowing for stops to be made along the way.
 While driving south of the equator, stop at Latacunga and try some chugchucaras, take a detour to the amazing Quilotoa crater lake, admire the Ilinizas and Cotopaxi as you drive through the Avenue of the Volcanoes, and try to get a glimpse of the impressive Chimborazo volcano.
-These are just some of the beauties that decorate the southern highlands.
+These are just some of the beauties that decorate the southern highlands of Cuenca.
 Take pleasure in the calmness of a road trip through the mountains and have your camera ready!

-From Cañari, to Inca, to Spanish
+Cuenca: From Cañari, to Inca, to Spanish

 Cuenca has a pre-Hispanic history dating back to the year 500 B.C., to the time of the Cañari people.
 Cuenca stands over an important Cañari settlement called Guapondeleg (meaning “plain as big as the sky”).
 Less than a century before the arrival of the Spanish, the Cañari were conquered by the Inca Empire after an arduous battle.
 Soon enough, the Inca took over Guapondeleg and replaced the Cañari architecture for their own.
 Eventually, Tupac Yupanqui, the Inca Emperor, ordered the construction of a great city called Pumapungo (the door of the puma) on Guapondeleg.
 The Incas were smart conquistadors, however, and they absorbed from conquered cultures whatever characteristics they felt could enrich their own.
 In this case, it happened to be the Cañari’s astronomical and agricultural accomplishments.